 I specialised in the development of these fundamental skills in pre-talking babies and children and have written a book for parents to help them develop these essential skills before their child reaches school age.

 I also developed a unique and highly successful assessment and intervention programme to improve children’s non-verbal skills.
 I have now retired from this work but Dr Richard Fry has a team who carry the work on in Hampshire, Berkshire and Kent.

-I am now retired from working with children but still speak at events and work towards putting non-verbal communication development on the national agenda.
+I am now retired from working with children but still speak at events and am working towards putting non-verbal communication development on the national agenda.